 Internet Browsers: Delete your browsing history, cookies, saved passwords, and saved forms from your web browsers.
 You'll typically be able to do this by going to "Tools" on your internet browser.
 There is usually an option such as "Delete Browsing History" or "Clear Private Data."
 Do this for every web browser you have used at work.

-Clear out Your Office
+Clear Out Your Office

-Do you have years worth of old paper files in your office?
+Do you have years' worth of old paper files in your office?
 Get rid of them.
 Only keep what's relevant and necessary for the person who will be doing your job next.

-You'll want to get to the point where you can easily bring home what's left in a box or bag.
+You'll want to get to the point where you can easily bring home what's left in a single box or bag.
 Therefore, if you have a lot of personal items, bring them home a little at a time, or throw out what you don't need to keep.

-Your goal is to be able to leave your job with a clean slate (and no personal/private information left behind) and at a moment's notice.
+Your goal is to be able to leave your job with a clean slate (with no personal/private information left behind) and at a moment's notice.